Featured

 Booming Precision Medicine Market

-A scientist carefully fills vials with specific amounts of solution
+A doctor carefully filling vials with exact drops of a solution

 One of the most promising evolutions in cancer care has been in the field of precision medicine, an approach in which genomics – along with a patient’s cancer type and their clinical setting – are factored into a patient’s treatment plan.